 The Iowa Court of Appeals will hear oral arguments Thursday, April 4, beginning at 1:20 p.m. in the Washington Area Performing Arts Center in Washington High School, 1111 South B Avenue, Washington, Iowa.
 The court will hear two cases.
 Following the oral arguments, the court of appeals judges will take questions from the audience.
 The hearings are open to the public, and the court encourages people to attend.

 On Tuesday, April 2, the Iowa Supreme Court will hear oral arguments in Forest City, Iowa.
 The proceeding will take place in the Boman Fine Arts Center, 225 John K. Hanson Drive.
 The oral arguments are open to the public and will begin at 7 p.m.

 Judicial Nominating Commission will concurrently select nominees for two Iowa Court of Appeals vacancies

-The State Judicial Nominating Commission, which is responsible for selecting nominees for appointment to the Iowa Supreme Court, announced today it will begin accepting applications for the vacancy that will occur when Justice Bruce B. Zager retires September 3, 2018.
-The Commission has sixty days to send a slate of nominees to the Governor, who makes appointments to the court.
+The State Judicial Nominating Commission, which is responsible for selecting nominees for appointment to the Iowa Supreme Court and the Iowa Court of Appeals, announced today it will begin accepting applications to fill Judge Christopher McDonald’s seat on the Iowa Court of Appeals.
+Judge McDonald’s last day on the Iowa Court of Appeals will be March 6, 2019.
+He will begin serving as a justice on the Iowa Supreme Court on March 7, 2019.
+The commission has sixty days from February 21, 2019, to send a slate of nominees to the Governor, who makes appointments to the court.